Cultural feminism: Theory

+However, it was Alice Echols' article, "Cultural Feminism: Feminist Capitalism and the Anti-Pornography Movement", that led to the widespread adoption of the term to describe contemporary feminists, not their historical antecedents.
+According to Echols, cultural feminism “equates women's liberation with the development and preservation of a female counterculture.”
+Her examples of cultural feminists are Kathleen Barry, Susan Brownmiller, Mary Daly, Andrea Dworkin, Susan Griffin, Robin Morgan, Janice Raymond, Adrienne Rich, and Florence Rush.

-Cultural feminist theory appeared in the 1970s to explain how male-defined constructions of “woman” devalue female traits.
-Mary Daly, a cultural feminist theorist, linked "female energy", or her term Gyn/Ecology, to the female "life-affirming, life-creating biological condition" that is victimized by male aggression as a result of "male barrenness" Adrienne Rich asserts that female biology has “radical” potential that has been suppressed by its reduction by men.
+Mary Daly linked "female energy", or her term Gyn/Ecology, to the female "life-affirming, life-creating biological condition" that is victimized by male aggression as a result of "male barrenness".
+Adrienne Rich asserts that female biology has “radical” potential that has been suppressed by its reduction by men.
 Some cultural feminists desired the separation of women-only, women-run centers and spaces to “challenge negative gendered constructions.”
-This form of separatism within cultural feminism was criticized for ignoring structural patriarchy to instead blame men as individuals for women’s oppression.
+This form of separatism within cultural feminism was criticized for ignoring structural patriarchy to instead blame men as individuals for women's oppression.
 In addition to physical separation, cultural feminists called for “separation from male values.”